rootasjey/sideffects/_posts/[UWP] HttpRequest.md

 So we've seen how to send HTTP requests to a server and parse the data response.
 In the next article, we'll see how to parse content using [regular expressions](http://www.wikiwand.com/en/Regular_expression).

-Thank you for the reading, don't hesitate to share if you learn something in this article :)
+Thank you for the reading, don't hesitate to tell me if you have a better solution or remarks in the comments.
+You can also share this article if you learned something or if it could help someone :)

 > See the short memo on HtmlAgilityPack samples